Thinking about adding some greenery to your home in Hawaii? Choosing the right indoor plants here is a little different than on the mainland.

 Areca palms are quite popular for indoor decor these days.
 These plants do great with indirect sunlight and LOTS of water.
 Too much sunlight can cause the leaves to burn and turn brown.
 Quite easily, I know from experience.

 And one of my favorites – the orchid.
 These are commonly found in Hawaii and they make the greatest indoor, color-pop plants!
 I have one in my home.
 It does not need a ton of water and not a lot of light.
-It just does it’s own thing.
+It just does its own thing.
+Orchids in Hawaii can also be grown outdoors.

 Have I convinced you that some new plants are needed in your home?
 If yes, check out some of these great local plant nurseries in the area.